Addressing Polarization and Unfairness in Performative Prediction: Related works

-\textbf{Long-term fairness.} There is a large line of work on long-term fairness in machine learning, where we mainly refer to distributionally robust optimization (DRO) \cite{duchi2018learning, duchi2023distributionally} and soft fair regularizers \cite{Kami2011, zafar2017fairness, guldogan2022equal}.
-DRO refers to the optimization problem where the loss is minimized on the worst-case distribution around current data distribution \cite{duchi2018learning, duchi2023distributionally}, while soft fair regularizers are often used in traditional fair optimization frameworks to penalize unfairness.
-Only a few pieces of literature touched on fairness problems under performative prediction settings. \cite{milli2018social, humanip,Zhang_2022_ICML,Zhang_2020_Long_term} focused on long-term fairness settings under strategic classification similar to Example \ref{example:ps_sc}. \citet{zezulka2023performativity} pointed out fairness issues in performative prediction and formulated it within causal graphs. \citet{hu2022achieving} also used causality-based models to formulate and ensure short-term and long-term fairness in performative prediction, incurring strong assumptions and expensive computational costs. \citet{Raab_Boczar_Fazel_Liu_2024} studied a special case where only the agents' retention rates are performative. \citet{peetpare2022long} proposed to use distributionally robust optimization (DRO) to promote fairness in performative prediction, but they proposed assumptions that are hard to verify and can not be derived from other commonly accepted assumptions in PP.
+\textbf{Long-term fairness.} There is a large line of work on long-term fairness in machine learning, where we mainly refer to distributionally robust optimization (DRO) \citep{duchi2018learning, duchi2023distributionally} and soft fair regularizers \citep{Kami2011, zafar2017fairness, guldogan2022equal}.
+DRO refers to the optimization problem where the loss is minimized on the worst-case distribution around current data distribution \citep{duchi2018learning, duchi2023distributionally}, while soft fair regularizers are often used in traditional fair optimization frameworks to penalize unfairness.
+Only a few pieces of literature touched on fairness problems under performative prediction settings. \citep{milli2018social, humanip,Zhang_2022_ICML,Zhang_2020_Long_term} focused on long-term fairness settings under strategic classification similar to Example \ref{example:ps_sc}. \citet{zezulka2023performativity} pointed out fairness issues in performative prediction and formulated it within causal graphs. \citet{hu2022achieving} also used causality-based models to formulate and ensure short-term and long-term fairness in performative prediction, incurring strong assumptions and expensive computational costs. \citet{Raab_Boczar_Fazel_Liu_2024} studied a special case where only the agents' retention rates are performative. \citet{peetpare2023long} proposed to use distributionally robust optimization (DRO) to promote fairness in performative prediction, but they proposed assumptions that are hard to verify and can not be derived from other commonly accepted assumptions in PP. Another contemporary work \citep{jia2024distributionally} developed more practical assumptions for DRO under PP settings, but they do not consider SDPP settings and did not discuss the fairness issues under PP settings. \citet{xue2024distributionally} applied DRO to find the PO solutions, but the algorithm convergence needs to be established in a case-by-case basis and with careful calibration.
+Meanwhile, they also did not discuss the fairness issues.

+Finally, it may be worthwhile noting that many works of machine learning fairness exist, but most of them only consider the population as a static distribution (e.g., \citet{martinez2020minimax}).
+We refer to \citet{caton2024fairness} as a most recent comprehensive survey.

-\section{Further Elaboration on the Concepts}
+\section{Further elaboration on the concepts}

 Here we include the notation table and a Venn diagram to help the readers better understand the technical details of our paper.